neverusedemacs/linktree/README.md

 ### AWS

-We need to create a policy that allows github to make changes to
+We need to create a policy that allows github to make changes to your aws account.
+We will go with the policy of least privilege.
+Here are the services we need access to and the changes we need to make

 ### Github